como-usar-y-crear-daemon-en-raspberry-pi

 To ensure the service is running correctly, you can check its status with the following command:

-This command will show the current status of the service, as well as any error or log messages that may help you diagnose issues.
+This command will show the current status of the service, as well as any errors or log messages that may help you diagnose problems.